chriswickens/Assignment-5/README.md

 1. **Selecting a movie**

-   - Click the TIME of the movie you wish to see.
+   - Click the **_TIME_** of the movie you wish to see.
      ![pick a movie](https://github.com/chriswickens/Assignment-5/blob/master/designs/XYZmainScreen.png?raw=true)

 2. **Select how many tickets**

-   - Use the up/down arrows to add or remove tickets, or typing the number to get the amount of tickets you want.
+   - Use the up/down arrows to add or remove tickets, or type the number to get the amount of tickets you want.

 3. **Adding Concessions**